mrethana/python-dash-with-tables-nyc-career-ds-062518/README.md

 Uh oh!
 If we look at our terminal we can see that this callback is firing over and over!

 To fix this, we will need to change a bit how we structured things.
-Instead of calling `generate_table` in our app's layout, we will create a new `html.Div` element named `table-container` that will now recieve the output value of our callback -- which will get invoked once, when the page loads and everytime we make a selection in the dropdown.
+Instead of calling `generate_table` in our app's layout, we will create a new `html.Div` element named `table-container` that will now receive the output value of our callback -- which will get invoked once when the page loads and anytime we make a selection in the dropdown.
 We then need to update our callback definition's output `id` to be `table-container`.
-Once we do both of these changes our table should be sorting and our terminal should be working a bit easier.
+Once we make both of these changes, our table's sorting feature should be functioning and our terminal.

 ```python
 app.layout = html.Div(children=[